pyokang/Next.js-mastery/docs/project/Linting.md

 - Improved code quality
 - Catch common mistakes early in development

-Two common linting tools in modern javascript development are `ESLint` and `Prettier`.
+Two common linting tools in modern javascript development are [ESLint](#eslint) and [Prettier](#prettier).
 These too tools are very similar, yet slightly different.

+If you are just interested in the configuration, jump to [Configuration](#configuration)

 # ESLint